Bay Area Rapid Transit rolling stock: AGT fleet

 The Oakland Airport Connector uses a completely separate and independently operated fleet as it uses off-the-shelf cable-car-based automated guideway transit technology.
 The fleet consists of four Cable Liner trains built by Doppelmayr Cable Car arranged as three-car sets, totaling twelve cars.
 The system is designed to be expanded to four-car trains with a capacity of 148 passengers in the future if necessary.

 eBART fleet

 eBART is a spur line built to different design standards than the majority of the mainline; it is non-electrified and serviced by diesel-powered light rail.
-The vehicle procurement for the line included eight Stadler GTW trains, with two options to purchase six more.
-Stadler was the sole bidder on the contract.
+The vehicle procurement for the line included eight Stadler GTW articulated railcars, with two options to purchase six more.
+(Note: Stadler was the sole bidder for the contract.)
 The first was delivered in June 2016.
-The trains are diesel multiple units (DMUs) with 2/6 articulated power units, and are based on models previously used in Austin, Dallas and New Jersey.
+The trains are diesel multiple units (DMUs) with 2/6 articulated power units, based on models previously used in Austin, Dallas and New Jersey.